Mythbusters123/blog.themyth.dev/content/my_upcoming_switch_to_wayland.md

 its all done I have a new shiny Wayland system that has double the features and is more secure and responsive.
 Overall, I think its a good trade.

+### Not all applications are created equally {.heading}

+While finding a Wayland compositor that looks like it will suit your specific needs is already a challenge, just wait until you try and search for your common applications that you need.
+Every linux user needs a terminal emulator, it is quite frankly the epitome of the Swiss Army Knives of the computing world, especially for \*nix operating systems.
+But what does this have to do with anything?
+Shouldn't all terminal emulators just magically work on Wayland?

+In a perfect world, yes, this would be true.
+However, certain projects don't like using frameworks such as GTK or QT, which gives them more control and less overhead.
+If you want to develop something that uses OpenGL to render, GTK or QT is frankly not an option, especially for the extreme amount of both overhead and dependency hell that comes with such frameworks.
+Certain terminal emulators do function with both X11 and Wayland and use OpenGL for rendering such as Alacritty, WezTerm, and Kitty.
+However all of these pale in comparison to St in terms of simpicity.